📅 Last updated: May 20, 2026 · Reviewed by the Deconovo Editorial Team

 Why Fit Matters for Blackout Performance

 Many people think blackout curtains either work or do not work based only on the fabric.
 But in real rooms, fit often makes the biggest difference.
+Even a good blackout fabric may not perform well if the curtains are not installed correctly.

 Side gaps let light in